chijianlei/SeqTrans/README.md

 Experimental results and the trained model are too large, we have shared them in Google Driver:
 https://drive.google.com/drive/folders/1gzUVyKoEFtK55hZcBlNL004oB9El6RzI?usp=sharing

+## Usage

+You can use CollectCommitDiff.java to collect the corresponding git commit records from the database.
+Use FilterDefuse.java and token_extraction.py to extract tokenized diff records containing dataflow dependencies from commit records.
+As for new input files, use CollectSingleFile.java and token_extraction_single.py to extract tokenized diff records.
+patch_generation.py is used to perform abstract backfill and generate repair patches.

 ## Documentation

 Documentation will be released soon.